The video link is at the bottom of the page.

 A. Gnosticism.

-Gnosticism teaches that the spiritual Jesus came upon the natural Jesus at His baptism and left at His death.
+Gnosticism teaches that the spiritual Jesus emerged from the natural Jesus at His baptism and departed at His death.

 Awakening Impact Ministries’ Statement of Faith categorically refutes Gnosticism, believing that Jesus came in the flesh as the Son of Man.